 How to treat fever in babies

-Antipyretic treatment should not be used to decrease temperature, but rather to ease discomfort.
+Antipyretic treatment should not be used to decrease the temperature, but rather to ease discomfort.
 Adverse events related to fever are often because of the antipyretic treatment and not the fever.
-So never just jump in and give medication just because you had a high temperature reading!
+So never just jump in and give medication just because you had a high-temperature reading!

 How to bring down baby fever